HomeLatest NewsGovTechISRO studies edge computing in space

 Globally, space agencies and private companies are exploring similar concepts as satellite constellations grow in size and complexity.
 Processing data closer to where it is generated is seen as a way to manage bandwidth constraints and improve responsiveness, especially as Earth observation and communication satellites collect ever-larger volumes of data.

 The technical challenges outlined by ISRO are significant, as space-based computing systems must operate reliably in harsh environments for long durations.
-Radiation exposure, limited power availability and cybersecurity risks are among the main hurdles.
+Radiation exposure, limited power availability and risks are among the main hurdles.

 Get the day's headlines from Tech Observer straight in your inbox